MicrosoftDocs/Viva/Viva/insights/advanced/admin/upload-org-data-first.md

 # Upload organizational data (first upload)

-Your organizational data can appear in the Microsoft Viva Insights’ advanced insights app in one of three ways: through Azure Active Directory, which is the default source; through a .csv file that you as an admin upload; or through an automated data import that you set up.
+Your organizational data can appear in the Microsoft Viva Insights’ advanced insights app in one of two ways: through Azure Active Directory, which is the default source or through a .csv file that you as an admin upload.

 This article talks about the second option: uploading a .csv file.